Ticketing Guides

 Accessible Seating

-Ensuring that everyone has the opportunity to enjoy a Broadway show is crutial.
+Ensuring that everyone has the opportunity to enjoy a Broadway show is crucial.
 Broadway theaters strive to accommodate individuals with disabilities by providing ADA (Americans with Disabilities Act) compliant seating options.
 These accessible seating areas are designed to accommodate wheelchair users, individuals with mobility impairments, and those who require special assistance.

 ADA seating is strategically located throughout the theater, offering unobstructed views and convenient access to entrances, exits, and accessible restrooms.
 These seats are typically equipped with removable or folding armrests and offer ample space for wheelchair maneuverability.